berkb41/Berks-Minesweeper/README.md

 > java org.minesweeper.Minesweeper

 - **From Intellij or any other Java IDE**: Run Minesweeper.java Run as a class with any JDK supports Java 11+
+- **Using Docker**: You can also run the code via Docker if you follow those simple steps, but first ensure Docker Engine installed
+> docker build -t minesweeper .
+>
+> docker run -it minesweeper

 ## Advanced Parts
 ### Enhanced Adjacent Reveal: